 - Don’t ever try to obscure the car’s history.

 - Develop a relationship with a skilled mechanic you trust.

-- Know exactly which cars you are interested in buying.
+- Know which cars you want to buy.
 Never buy a flooded car without knowing a lot about it.